11bit/yet-another-grid/README.md

     npm install
     npm run

-And open `http://localhost:6789/examples/` in your browser
+Then open `http://localhost:6789/examples/` in your browser

 Requirements
 ------------